 I find that the harder I try to do something, the less it yields to me.
 When I go about it in an easy-going or almost carefree manner, the more it yields to me.

 I try to keep this in mind.
 More effort doesn’t always lead to more results.

 I find that one of the great downfalls of the modern era (or maybe even past eras) is that most people look to something or someone to save them from the state that they’re in.
 This can come in a variety of forms.

-You might think having a relationship will save you from crushing loneliness, having a better physique will make you happier (it can but it is often short lived), or that shiny new toy will make you feel complete.
+You might think having a relationship will save you from crushing loneliness, having a better net worth will save you… it won’t.

 11. Organization CAN save you, though

 One of the major things that has helped me in the past few years is ruthless organization.